andrsem/dev_notebook/docs/programming_fundamentals/oop/fundamental_oop_concepts.md

 ## Cohesion

-Refers to what the class or method can do
+Refers to how focused class or method is

 ### Low cohesion